geshan/geshan.github.com/posts/2020-09-07-vegeta-load-testing-primer-with-examples.md

 > Vegeta is a go-lang binary (and library) so installing and using it is a breeze.
 There are not many concepts to understand and learn.

 To start with, simply provide a URL and give it how many requests per second you want the URL to be hit with.
 Vegeta will hit the URL with the frequency provided and can give the HTTP response codes and response time in an easy to comprehend graph.

+> The best thing about Vegeta is there is no need to install python or Java to get started.
 Next, let’s install Vegeta to begin Vegeta load testing.

 ## Install Vegeta